KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

     Instead, the layer leaves the layout alone and later replaces the instrumented shaders with non-instrumented ones when the pipeline layout is later used to create a graphics pipeline.
     The layer issues an error message to report this condition.
-* When creating a GraphicsPipeline, check to see if the pipeline is using the debug binding index.
+* When creating a GraphicsPipeline, ComputePipeline, or RayTracingPipeline, check to see if the pipeline is using the debug binding index.
     If it is, replace the instrumented shaders in the pipeline with non-instrumented ones.
 * Before calling QueueSubmit, if descriptor indexing is enabled, check to see if there were any unwritten descriptors that were declared update-after-bind.
     If there were, update the write state of those elements.
 * After calling QueueSubmit, perform a wait on the queue to allow the queue to finish executing.
-    Then map and examine the device memory block for each draw that was submitted.
+    Then map and examine the device memory block for each draw or trace ray command that was submitted.
     If any debug record is found, generate a validation error message for each record found.

 The above describes only the high-level details of GPU-Assisted Validation operation.